-- Admission to the Master's programme is possible for an applicant who has obtained a Bachelor's degree at an institution of academic higher education, which demonstrates the following knowledge, understanding and skills: - knowledge: specialized knowledge of one discipline within the Humanities; general knowledge of the main disciplines and research topics within the Humanities; - understanding: a thorough understanding of the academic research process; a basic understanding of the concept of interdisciplinarity; a basic understanding of the challenges and benefits of international collaboration; a basic understanding of the relevance of Humanities in society; - c. skills: critical thinking; good writing, speaking, and research skills; ability to reason effectively, to construct a coherent line of argument, and to present it with clarity; the capacity to engage with alternative perspectives and/or new information; powers of analysis; ability to arrive at original lines of questioning based on a profound knowledge of the research subject; accuracy.
+- a. knowledge: specialized knowledge of one discipline within the Humanities; general knowledge of the main disciplines and research topics within the Humanities; - understanding: a thorough understanding of the academic research process; a basic understanding of the concept of interdisciplinarity; a basic understanding of the challenges and benefits of international collaboration; a basic understanding of the relevance of Humanities in society; - c. skills: critical thinking; good writing, speaking, and research skills; ability to reason effectively, to construct a coherent line of argument, and to present it with clarity; the capacity to engage with alternative perspectives and/or new information; powers of analysis; ability to arrive at original lines of questioning based on a profound knowledge of the research subject; accuracy.